-The optics mount is a nickel-plated aluminum cylinder with internal diameter of 3/4 inches and with 32 threads per inch.
-The threads facilitate the use of this laser in many optical experiments using mounted lenses, polarizers and spatial filters.
+The optics mount is a nickel-plated aluminum cylinder with internal diameter of $\frac{3}{4}$ inches and with 32 threads per inch.
+The threads facilitate the use of this laser in many optical experiments using mounted lenses, polarizers and spatial filters, such as Industrial Fiber Optics Laser Optics Kit P/N IF-535.